20 Best food items at EPCOT with locations, ranked

 La Crêperie de Paris, France Pavilion

 Crêpes are the order of the day.
 On the Prix Fixe, you get one savory galette and one dessert crepe.
-I say go with ham and cheese and then the hazelnut chocolate spread, but that’s me.
+I say go with ham and cheese and then the Gourmande, which is hazelnut chocolate spread, but that’s me.

 Japan Pavilion EPCOT

-Try some tiger prawn on rice at Sushi Izakaya in the Japan Pavilion (photo by James Overholt/HeyOrlando.com)
+Try some sushi at Sushi Izakaya in the Japan Pavilion (photo by James Overholt/HeyOrlando.com)

 Sushi Izakaya, Japan Pavilion